-The Isles of Scilly, off the south-western tip of Cornwall, are home to a remarkable range of historic sites, from prehistoric burial mounds to Civil War forts.
+The Isles of Scilly, off the south-west tip of Cornwall, are home to a remarkable range of historic sites, from prehistoric burial mounds to Civil War forts.

 Read about the remarkable lives of some of the women who have left their mark on society and shaped our way of life.

-LGBTQ history has often been hidden from view.
-Find out more about the lives of some LGBTQ individuals and their place in the stories of English Heritage sites.
+LGBTQ+ history has often been hidden from view.
+Find out about the lives of some LGBTQ+ people and their place in the stories of English Heritage sites.

 Discover the stories held within the walls of England’s greatest fortifications and learn about the rise and fall of the medieval castle.

-Learn about England’s medieval monasteries and abbeys and uncover the stories of those who lived and prayed in them.
+Learn about England’s medieval monasteries and uncover the stories of those who lived, worked and prayed in them.